cncf/tag-env-sustainability/website/content/about/SustainabilityUseCasesAndLandscape2023.md

 Some examples of these loads during software development are the individual hardware costs of the developers, the build servers for the software, and the various testing stages in the creation of services.
 Each of these stages is necessary for the development of software, but they do incur an environmental cost.
 These loads should be addressed in a way that makes sense for this area.
 Examples of this is that the testing of Telecoms software might not be as time critical as the production deployments and this gives different flexibility.
 While there can be some greater flexibility with the location of build servers there will still be speed constraints and developer efficiency is important.
-The location and utilization of test systems which can be long running and large would seem to be an area of a lot of concern as they can sometimes be of the same order of magnitude as the active deployed systems.
+These test systems may still be large and long-run, but would seem to be an area of concern regarding sustainability optimization for the full system.

 ## Layers of the solutions